 Here we see the sovereign grace and election of God, who raises up David as an instrument to lift up the people, when God had forsaken His tabernacle, and delivered up His people to the sword.
 This passage is very important, as portraying the true royalty willed by God; but how subject now is the priesthood!

-But before giving power to His king, and lifting up the horn of His anointed&#8212;of whom the true Anointed was to be the descendant, and who bore, indeed, prophetically, his name of &#8220;Beloved&#8221; (David, see Ezekiel)&#8212;before the existence of that kingly authority, what was the link between God and the people?
+But before giving power to His king, and lifting up the horn of His anointed -- of whom the true Anointed was to be the descendant, and who bore, indeed, prophetically, his name of "Beloved" (David, see Ezekiel) -- before the existence of that kingly authority, what was the link between God and the people?
 What, I say, was the link when there was no king?
 For some link there must have been.
-He who is ever so little acquainted with the ways of God in the Old Testament will at once answer, &#8220;It was the high priest.&#8221; For after Moses (who was king in Jeshurun), who else could be the link?
+He who is ever so little acquainted with the ways of God in the Old Testament will at once answer, "It was the high priest."
+For after Moses (who was king in Jeshurun), who else could be the link?
 The only person who could have been so was Joshua; but in the very times of Joshua it was the high priest rather who was so.
 Let us cite the passages which speak of this.
-Take @Numbers 27:15 - 23.
+Take @Numbers 27: 15-23.
 There we see Joshua, who was to command, placed before Eleazar and the congregation; and when a portion of the honour of Moses has been conferred upon him, in order that the people might obey him, he must needs remain before

 {247}